Lincoln-Westmoreland Housing Corporation

 Once a month, we prepare and deliver frozen Chicken (or Turkey) Alfredo casseroles that are then baked and served at SOME.
 The recipe is easy and you can make it anytime convenient for you.
 Click here for the recipe.

 To make a casserole:

 WCUCC has supported SOME in other ways.
-The Children’s Collection in 2017 gathered pancake mix, syrup and coffee for SOME!
-For more information about SOME and how you could volunteer to help, please feel free to contact Betsy Bennett or Jan Lilja.
+The Children’s Collection in 2018 gathered 184 jars of peanut butter and 50 jars of jelly for SOME!
+For more information about SOME and how you could volunteer to help, please contact Betsy Bennett or Jan Lilja.